 Do reviews of businesses and products at Google influence how well those might show up in Place searches or product searches?
-It’s possible that they may, and a bigger question might be how much weight might Google give to each review that it sees.
-An answer, in part, to that may depend upon a reputation score associated with the people leaving reviews.
+It’s possible that they may play a role, and a bigger question might be how much weight might Google give to each review that it sees.
+An answer, in part, to that may depend upon Rater and Reviewer reputations scores associated with the people leaving reviews.

-A patent from Google granted today, Systems and methods for reputation management (US Patent 7,827,052), takes a closer look at the people who provide reviews and ratings for businesses and products, and describes a way of creating a reputation score for those reviewers modeled after Google’s PageRank algorithm.
+A patent from Google granted today, Systems and methods for reputation management (US Patent 7,827,052), takes a closer look at the people who provide reviews and ratings for businesses and products, and describes a way of creating a rater and reviewer reputations scores for them modeled after Google’s PageRank algorithm.

 Google has looked more deeply at just ratings, and last year, I wrote about a Google patent filing that describes How Google May Rate Raters, which seems to share a few ideas with this newly granted patent, but looks at ratings provided on sites other than just Google.

 Google has also looked more closely at the value of reviews, and I’ve written a number of posts on that topic as well, some of which echo the “reputation score” approach described in this patent.
 I mentioned this particular patent back in the days when it was still pending as an application in a post describing five related patent applications published simultaneously, Google Reviews: Reputation + Quality + Snippets + Clustering.

 Some other earlier posts on reviews and ratings from SEO by the Sea include

 - Google’s New Review Search Option and Sentiment Analysis

 - Opinion Summaries in Google Maps Reviews